solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 ## Monitoring

 `solana-watchtower` is a command you can run on a separate machine to monitor your server.
-You can read more about handling [automatic restarts and monitoring](../../integrations/exchange#automatic-restarts-and-monitoring) using watchtower here in the docs.
+You can read more about handling [automatic restarts and monitoring](../best-practices/monitoring.md#solana-watchtower) using Solana Watchtower here in the docs.

 ## Common issues